Sundvollen

 Sundvollen is a village in the municipality of Hole, in the county of Buskerud, Norway.
 Sundvollen is located along the east side of Tyrifjorden where the E16 crosses west over Steinsfjorden, the northeastern arm of Tyrifjorden, to Kroksund.
 The village had 801 inhabitants as of January 2009.

 Sundvollen (Sundvolden) was first the name of the local farm, which included much of the local real estate.
-The name is connected to the formation of the lake, which narrows in this area.
+The name is connected to the lake's formation, which narrows in this area.
 In the census of 1801, 71 persons lived at and nearby the farm (both farmers and serfs with their families).
-From the farm, the hotel sprung, possibly as a wayside inn from first.
+From the farm, the hotel sprung, possibly as a wayside inn first.
 As a crucial meeting point, the farm prospered from serving travelers going up to central Ringerike.